 - Negotiate Development Agreement with Cal-Coast

 On October 15, 2012 Cal Coast Development and City Staff presented an update on the Shoreline Development to the City Council.
 Included in this presentation was a revised Conceptual Master Plan, dated October 2012, and tentative project schedule.
 The current plan encompasses slight modifications based on feedback from the Bay Conservation and Development Commission (BCDC) and concepts from CH2M Hill, the consultant retained to design basin elements based on analysis of site conditions, input from the SAG and comments from BCDC.
 A timeline for the project was reviewed, with highlights being:

-Summer 2014 Draft Environmental Impact Review released
+December 2014: Draft Environmental Impact Report (EIR) released

-Summer 2015 Permitting and agreement processes underway
+2015: Permitting, entitlement and agreement processes underway

 To view or print a complete copy of the Shoreline FAQ, please click here